ScaledAgileDevOps/SADMF/content/Success Stories/manager-guide.md

 ![Major Pain](/images/major-pain.jpg)

 Voilà!
-The problems you had been facing will no longer be your highest order issues.
+The problems you had been facing will no longer be your highest-order issues.

 ### Focus on what's wrong with individual performance — allot most of your attention to poor performers